 Skinny Dip Farm – Westport

+We are looking, first and foremost, for a really great person—we’re going to spend a lot of time together—with a strong commitment to growing quality produce and caring for the land.
 Applicants should have significant vegetable farming experience and be ready to step into a wide variety of roles including, at times, crew leader, washstand manager and harvest coordinator among other responsibilities.
-The job will require working closely with Ben and Hannah to implement their farm plan.
-Those applying should:
+We really value good communication skills and the job will require working closely with Ben and Hannah to implement their farm plan.”

 To Apply: Please send resume cover letter to email@example.com.
 Feel free to reach out with questions, or to request more information.